-The role of the reliability settings in the NEM has been outlined in Chapter 2 and the performance of the NEM against those settings summarised in Chapter 3.
-Chapter 5 described the risks that may prevent the reliability standard being met in the future and concluded that some change to the NEM is necessary.
-This chapter discusses options for changing the reliability mechanisms to reduce this risk and assesses the viability and potential impacts of each option.
+The role of the reliability settings in the NEM has been outlined in Chapter 0 and the performance of the NEM against those settings summarised in Chapter 3.
+Chapter 5 described the risks that may prevent the reliability standard being met in the future and concluded that some changes to the reliability settings in the NEM is prudent and necessary.
+This chapter discusses options for changing, amending or augmenting the reliability mechanisms to reduce this risk and assesses the viability and potential impacts of each option.